Operational Due Diligence Best Practices for AIF Managers

 4. What role do advisory partners play in AIF due diligence?

-Advisory partners support AIFs by providing fund accounting, NAV reporting, compliance management, operational strategy guidance, and investor reporting support.
-Their expertise enhances decision-making, improves governance, and helps fund managers focus on identifying quality investment opportunities.
+Advisory partners assist AIFs with fund accounting, NAV reporting, compliance oversight, operational reviews, and investor reporting.
+Their expertise helps fund managers conduct thorough due diligence, strengthen governance, and make more informed investment decisions.